Tennis Hall of Fame probes claims of sex abuse by doubles legend

-CAMBRIDGE, Massachusetts The International Tennis Hall of Fame has begun an investigation into claims of sexual abuse by one of its members, doubles legend Bob Hewitt, the organization's executive director said on Tuesday.
+CAMBRIDGE, Mass., July 3 The International Tennis Hall of Fame has begun an investigation into claims of sexual abuse by one of its members, doubles legend Bob Hewitt, the organization's executive director said on Tuesday.

 The Hall of Fame hired the New England law firm of Hinckley, Allen & Snyder to conduct an inquiry and report back to its executive committee, said Mark Stenning, the organization's chief executive.